jonaprieto/specs/src/architecture/namada/web-wallet/persistence.md

 The state of the user's wallet, consisting of their master seed, along with any accounts derived from that seed, should be stored locally in a safe manner.
 As this requires the use of `localStorage`, all data should be encrypted.

 Presently, this challenge is being addressed by using the user's password (specified when creating their master seed) to encrypt/decrypt the mnemonic seed, as well as unlocking the state of their wallet.
-The accounts in the state are being persisted via `redux-persist`, with an ecryption transform that handles the encrypting and decrypting of all data stored in `localStorage`.
+The accounts in the state are being persisted via [redux-persist](https://github.com/rt2zz/redux-persist), with an [ecryption transform](https://github.com/maxdeviant/redux-persist-transform-encrypt) that handles the encrypting and decrypting of all data stored in `localStorage`.

 The mnemonic is stored separately from the accounts data.
 In `anoma-apps/packages/anoma-lib/lib/types/mnemonic.rs` implementation of `Mnemonic`, we provide the ability to specify a password allowing us to retrieve a storage value of the mnemonic, which is encrypted before saving to `localStorage`.
 When the wallet is locked, the user must provide a password, which is validated by attempting to decrypt the stored mnemonic.
 If successful, the password is used to either generate an encrypted Redux persistence layer, or decrypt the existing one, restoring the user's wallet state.